Dark Lepton Superfluid in Proto-Neutron Stars: Implications for PNS Evolution

-Condensation accelerates deleptonization of the PNS, especially during the early stages since the timescale for neutrino diffusion is now set by the neutrino mean free paths in the low density outer regions.
-However, a quantitative description of this time evolution will require self-consistent PNS simulations and is beyond the scope of this study.
-During this phase, temperature gradients in the PNS drives neutrino diffusion and all flavors of neutrinos contribute to the energy flux.
-We can expect the transport of energy in the condensate to differ from the standard scenario because the neutrino mean free paths are altered.
+While condensation greatly accelerates deleptonization in the inner PNS core by superfluid transport of lepton number, in what follows we shall argue that it has modest effect on energy transport.
+The temperature gradient in the PNS drives neutrino diffusion, and all flavors of neutrinos contribute to the energy flux.
+We can expect the transport of energy in the condensate to differ from the standard scenario because the $\nu_e$ and $\bar{\nu}_e$ mean free paths are altered.
 In particular, we find that the mean free path due to the Cherenkov process $\nu\rightarrow\nu J$

 is significantly shorter than other processes previously considered.
-In ~\cref{eq:cherenkovrate}, $p=(E_p,\vec{p})$ is the four momentum of the initial neutrino, and $p'$, $k'$ are the four-momenta of the neutrino in the final state and the Goldstone boson, respectively.
+In ~\cref{eq:cherenkovrate}, $p=(E_p,\vec{p})$ is the four-momentum of the initial neutrino, and $p'$, $k'$ are the four-momenta of the neutrino in the final state and the Goldstone boson, respectively.
 This process is kinematically feasible because the Goldstone mode (c.f. \cref{eq:Bexcitations}) exhibits a linear dispersion with velocity $v_J=\sqrt{(\mu_\phi^2-m_\phi^2)/(3\mu_\phi^2-m_\phi^2)}<1$ at small momenta.
 However, with increasing momenta, when $|\vec{k'}| \gtrsim \lra{\phi}$ the dispersion relation resembles the vacuum mode of $\phi$'s and the process is kinematically forbidden.
 We therefore require that $|\vec{k'}|\lesssim\lra{\phi}$ in ~\cref{eq:cherenkovrate}.

 \Cref{fig:MFP} shows the Cherenkov mean free paths for neutrinos and anti-neutrinos as functions of their energy.
-For reference, the mean free path due to neutral and charged current reactions on nucleons are also shown.
+For reference, the mean free path due to neutral current reactions are also shown.
 These mean free paths are calculated assuming non-relativistic nucleons under the influence of mean field potentials \cite{Reddy:1997yr} obtained from the Skyrme model discussed earlier.
-Since $\mu$ and $\tau$ neutrinos do not couple to the Goldstone modes in our simple model we do not expect a similar reduction in their mean free paths.

-The drastic shortening, by orders of magnitude, of the electron and anti-electron mean free paths suggests that energy transport in the PNS are affected by the condensate.
-It appears likely that while deleptonization is accelerated by condensation, the cooling of the PNS during the early times may be delayed.
+The drastic shortening, by orders of magnitude, of the $\nu_e$ and $\bar{\nu}_e$ mean free paths suggests that they will not contribute to energy transport in the PNS.
+However, in our scenario since $\mu$ and $\tau$ neutrinos do not couple to the Goldstone modes, they will dominate energy transport.
+Thus, we expect condensation to reduce the energy flux in the PNS by $1/3$.
+This would increase the corresponding cooling timescale by about 50\%.